mingrammer/pyreportcard/README.md

 It is also possible to run the app and MongoDB in isolated environment using Docker and [`docker-compose`](https://docs.docker.com/compose/).
-Follow the instructions above up until setting secret values.
+Follow the instructions above up until setting the secret values.
 Then, create a `.env` file comprises of environment variables for configuring the app in the container.
 An example of `.env` is provided below: